National Schools Press Conference: History

 In 1991, Republic Act No. 7079 was passed by Congress, aiming to promote campus journalism.
 The 50th National Secondary Schools Press Conference was held in early 1993 at Rizal High School in Pasig, the same locality that hosted the first PSSPA Convention.
-The next school year, 1993-1994, elementary schools were included in the convention, causing the word "secondary" to be dropped and the convention to be called the "National Schools Press Conference".
+The next school year, 1993–1994, elementary schools were included in the convention, causing the word "secondary" to be dropped and the convention to be called the "National Schools Press Conference".

 In December 1993, the National Schools Press Conference was to be held in Koronadal, South Cotabato for the first time.
 However, a week before the convention, when all preparations had been made and the host schools and municipalities were awaiting the arrival of the delegates, there was a bombing incident at Isulan, Sultan Kudarat.
 The Secretary of the Department of Education, Culture and Sports at that time, Armand Fabella, declared this sufficient grounds to move the convention to Baguio, prompting a storm of protest from then South Cotabato Governor Hilario de Pedro III, who had been one of the sponsors of the Campus Journalism Act when he was Representative of the 2nd District of South Cotabato, and then Representative Daisy Avance-Fuentes.
 This controversy caused the Southern Mindanao delegation to boycott the Baguio conference.
 Shortly afterwards, Ricardo Gloria replaced Fabella as Education Secretary, and in December 1994 the 52nd National Schools Press Conference was held at Koronadal National Comprehensive High School.
 In its 65th year, the annual NSPC was held in Koronadal in South Cotabato.

-DepEd Director Joyce Andaya, said during the culmination of the 2019 NSPC, in Lingayen, Pangasinan that there is a scheme DepEd follows to come up with a host.
+DepEd Director Joyce Andaya, said during the culmination of the 2019 NSPC, in Lingayen, that there is a scheme DepEd follows to come up with a host.
 In 4 years, they must have a record of 2 Luzon, 1 Visayas and 1 Mindanao hosts.